helmwave/docs/docs/anno.md

 # 📔 Annotations

 ## How to use?

-You should add annotation to your deployment / statefulset / jobs / daemonset
+You should add an annotation to your Deployment / StatefulSet / Jobs / DaemonSet

 ```yaml
 apiVersion: apps/v1